cornell-cod8/fast-robots/docs/index.md

 [Serial](https://youtu.be/ly9EcbCKW0U)

 The third program in Apollo3/Example2_analogRead tested the onboard temperature sensor.
 Once this was done, the room temperature measurement was around .
-After holding the chip with my hands for a little while, I was able to get the reading to raise by around 12 degrees Celsius.
+After holding the chip with my hands for a little while, I was able to get the reading to raise a bit.

 ![Temp1](/docs/lab1/temp1.png)